The following are the components you will need to set-up if you want to run the entire purpleteam solution

 cloud environment.
 Head to the quick-start page.

-The following diagram shows how the purplteam components hang together:
+The following diagram shows how the purpleteam components communicate.
+In the

 Before most of the supporting commands can be run, such as running docker-compose-ui (which hosts the stage two containers), and sam-cli (which hosts the purpleteam lambda functions